-Yom Kippur has long been considered the most holy day in the Jewish Biblical calendar (Kasden, in God’s Appointed Times).
+Yom Kippur has long been considered the most holy day in the Jewish Biblical calendar (Kasden, in God’s Appointed Times – note, however, that this not a “Jewish” observance).
 There are a great many customs associated with Yom Kippur, the Day of Atonement.
 An entire section or tract of the Talmud – eight chapters – is dedicated to this day.
 You might be surprised, though, to find out just how little the Bible actually says about it.

 The phrase yom kippur is not found in Scripture.
 The actual words translated as Day of Atonement, yom hakippurim (literally the day of the atonements or day of the coverings), occur only three times – twice in Leviticus 23 in the list of annual Appointed Times, and once in Leviticus 25 as the beginning of the Year of Jubilee.

 The LORD spoke to Moses, saying, “On exactly the tenth day of this seventh month is the day of atonement; it shall be a holy convocation for you, and you shall humble your souls and present an offering by fire to the LORD.
 You shall not do any work on this same day, for it is a day of atonement, to make atonement on your behalf before the LORD your God.
 If there is any person who will not humble himself on this same day, he shall be cut off from his people.
 As for any person who does any work on this same day, that person I will destroy from among his people.
 You shall do no work at all.
 It is to be a perpetual statute throughout your generations in all your dwelling places.
 It is to be a sabbath of complete rest to you, and you shall humble your souls; on the ninth of the month at evening, from evening until evening you shall keep your sabbath.”